fershad/carbon-aware-site-worker/README.md

 This repository contains a Cloudflare Workers starter template that can be used to make a website carbon-aware.
 It is a very bare bones implementation, and is designed to serve as a launching pad, from which developers can begin to play around with the idea of carbon awareness on their own sites or apps.

+You can read more about this at: [https://fershad.com/carbon-aware-site/](https://fershad.com/carbon-aware-site/)

 ## Getting started

 To start working with the code, clone this repository & run `npm install` in your console.